refinedev/refine/documentation/blog/2022-09-05-mui-button.md

 ### Material UI Button Sizes
-You can customise the size of Material UI buttons with the `size` prop:
+You can customize the size of Material UI buttons with the `size` prop:

 ```tsx
 import * as React from 'react';